josephhaaga/dotfiles/README.md

 To install the Terminal.app theme, open Terminal, go to Terminal > Preferences > Profiles and click Import under the `...` button at the bottom

 To install tmux plugins, open `tmux` and hit **Prefix** + <kbd>I</kbd>.

-* If you don't see anything, open `tmux` and then try running `tmux source ~/.tmux.conf` [as per the tpm README](https://github.com/tmux-plugins/tpm/blob/b699a7e01c253ffb7818b02d62bce24190ec1019/README.md?plain=1#L39)
+- If you don't see anything, open `tmux` and then try running `tmux source ~/.tmux.conf` [as per the tpm README](https://github.com/tmux-plugins/tpm/blob/b699a7e01c253ffb7818b02d62bce24190ec1019/README.md?plain=1#L39)

 ## Resources

 [How to install Vim plugins](https://linuxhint.com/vim_install_plugins/)
 [Intro to tmux](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/)
 [Install Powerline fonts for Agnoster-based oh-my-zsh themes](https://fmacedoo.medium.com/oh-my-zsh-with-powerline-fonts-pretty-simple-as-you-deserve-fbe7f6d23723)
 [VimAwesome – list of Vim resources](https://vimawesome.com/plugin/youcompleteme#installation)

 ## TODO

-- better articulate dependencies (e.g. pyenv) that cause `.zshrc` errors on Terminal start
+- better articulate dependencies that cause `.zshrc` errors on Terminal start
-    - `brew` installs pyenv and neovim, but we need to set the global python and re-install neovim so YouCompleteMe installs can compile
+  - `brew` installs neovim, but we need to set the global python and re-install neovim so YouCompleteMe installs can compile
 - install zsh
 - install oh-my-zsh
 - update .zshrc
 - scripts (e.g. journal, tomorrow, notes) are on path, or aliased
 - figure out the .oh-my-zsh submodule, and find a better location for josephhaaga.zsh-theme
 - profile and speed up new window/tab creation

 ## Tutorials

 ### tmux

 <kbd>Control</kbd> + <kbd>b</kbd> is my **Prefix**. (a.k.a <kbd>C-b</kbd>)

 ```bash